yrahul3910/omnibus-predictive-model/LOG.md

 **Nov 17 2018**: Explored DBSCAN and mean-shift algorithms for clustering points.
 With `eps` of 45, DBSCAN produced 3 clusters, and 60 individual clusters.
 Mean-shift gave 12 clusters, where 5 had only one point.
 The distribution of the number of points in both was very similar.

 **Nov 19 2018**: Clustered points for the subset of the data, and did the analysis above with a little more detail, tracking every point in both clustering algorithms.

+**Nov 20 2018**: Started writing the paper.
+Completed half of the Method section.
+Continued this on Nov 21 2018.